Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_45.md

     + Augustine: `love God and do what you want`
         + when you have agape flowing through you, then you have sophrosyne:
             + you will be tempted to the good
-    + when being wise, your salience landscape naturally self-organizes towardsi
+    + when being wise, your salience landscape naturally self-organizes towards
         + seeing through illusion
         + zeroing on relevant info on how to become more virtuous and having a more meaningful life